Kévin Dagnet

-Kévin Xavier Dagnet (born 3 November 1995) is a French professional footballer who plays as a defender for BGL Ligue club Fola Esch.
+Kévin Xavier Dagnet (born 3 November 1995) is a French professional footballer who plays as a defender for Andorran Primera Divisió club Carroi.

 Club career

-Born in Pointe-à-Pitre, Dagnet spent his early career playing for US Ivry, FC Plessis Robinson, Olympique Noisy-le-Se and UJA Maccabi Paris Métropole.After playing for UJA Maccabi Paris Métropole, he signed for German club 1.
+Born in Pointe-à-Pitre, Dagnet spent his early career playing for US Ivry, FC Plessis Robinson, Olympique Noisy-le-Se and UJA Maccabi Paris Métropole.
+After playing for UJA Maccabi Paris Métropole, he signed for German club 1.
 FC Lok Stendal in July 2018.

 On 19 September 2019, Dagnet signed a one-year contract with US Palaiseau on a free transfer.
 He moved to French Championnat National 3 club Aurillac FCA on 5 July 2021.

 Edgeworth

 On 15 February 2023, Dagnet joined National Premier Leagues Northern NSW side Edgeworth.

 Fola Esch

 Dagnet signed a contract with Fola Esch of the BGL Ligue on 28 July 2024.

 International career

 Dagnet made his debut for France U16 in a January 2011 friendly match against Belgium U16.